LangLearn

 Next.js has the bigger community, so I figured I was more likely to be able to find solutions to problems.
 It’s also much more mature than Qwik.
 I can’t really say I have particularly enjoyed my foray into the new Next.js.
 Here’s the main problems I see today:

-• The app-dir vs pages-dir split that comes in Next 13.
+-dir split that comes in Next 13.
 There’s essentially 2 sets of documentation now, similarly named but incompatible hooks (depending on what you’re doing), etc. It’s become very frustrating to try to search for documentation or information because you’re always trying to determine: does this really apply to me?
 Almost every StackOverflow will be referring to the old version.
-I can’t help but wonder whether they shouldn’t have just given the new paradigm a new framework name entirely.
+I can’t help but wonder whether they shouldn’t have just given the new paradigm a new framework name entirely. - Server-rendered pages are cached (forever) by default.
+I had to add a

-• Server-rendered pages are cached (forever) by default.
-I had to add a useEffect to manually refresh a server-rendered page (from a client component) just so I could be sure that the page would have updated data the next time you visited it.
+to manually refresh a server-rendered page (from a client component) just so I could be sure that the page would have updated data the next time you visited it.
 When the stale page re-renders, it does so with the stale server data, which will reset any local state, so you can’t keep any client deviations here either (to avoid showing stale data).
 In the end, I had to devise a React context which is initialized by the server, then later altered by a client component, and hoist this above my server-rendered page component just to avoid showing any data staleness.
 React was supposed to unify my server and my client, and yet I’m still doing different things in both.
-In Qwik, I believe this would’ve “just worked” with no effort thanks to resumability: my resumed code would do the exact same data fetch the server does on my return to the page, which would give me a fresh page with no developer intervention.
+In Qwik, I believe this would’ve “just worked” with no effort thanks to resumability: my resumed code would do the exact same data fetch the server does on my return to the page, which would give me a fresh page with no developer intervention. - Multiple levels of caches?
+As far as I can tell, there’s a

-• Multiple levels of caches?
-As far as I can tell, there’s a fetch cache, there’s some invisible cache that keeps server-rendered pages cached, there might even be more.
+cache, there’s some invisible cache that keeps server-rendered pages cached, there might even be more.
 It’s not easy to find the correct documentation to try to bust your cache.
-In the end, I couldn’t properly define a directive that would avoid displaying cached server-rendered pages.
+In the end, I couldn’t properly define a directive that would avoid displaying cached server-rendered pages. - The fact that it embraces

-• You can’t define a middleware and use it on both API routes and server-rendered pages!
+API to model their API endpoints, which has a critical design flaw: you can’t set more than 1 cookie at a time?!
+I really thought I was going to lose it when I came upon this.
+So because Next.js is using this, you can only set 1 cookie in your response. - You can’t define a middleware and use it on both API routes and server-rendered pages!
 Imagine wanting to refresh your session or something, you’d kind of want this to happen automagically from a server-rendered page, and also when a user has been sitting on a server-rendered page then hits an API route.
 There’s no standard interface for a request in this situation, so no standard way to redefine a cookie (or examine cookies), so you can’t re-use code.
 As a result, my app will log you out more often than desired until I can think of a way around this.

-• The middlewares feel incredibly limiting, having to live in 1 giant file (or in multiple files) separated essentially by an if statement examining the current path.
+might even be entirely readonly once initialized, which is annoying.
+I miss express where you can mutate the response all throughout your endpoint. - The middlewares feel incredibly limiting, having to live in 1 giant file (or in multiple files) separated essentially by an if statement examining the current path.

 My expression of some of these criticisms above may be incorrect, as I’m going from memory and didn’t write detailed reports for each annoyance at the time of experience.